matsest/bicep-registry-demo/1-registry/README.md

 2. Add Federated Credentials for GitHub

 For our Github Actions workflows to be able to login to Azure and push/pull modules we need to set up some credentials.
 This step adds [federated credentials](https://docs.microsoft.com/en-us/azure/developer/github/connect-from-azure?tabs=azure-powershell%2Clinux#use-the-azure-login-action-with-openid-connect) to use OpenID Connect to authenticate.
 This remove the need of maintaining (updating and rotating) a client secret in our GitHub repository.

-The service principal with the push permissions we want to protect and limit to only the main branch being able to push new modules.
-For the other pull service principal we allow all branches to use this to consume modules.
-To enforce this we are utilizing [Environments in GitHub Actions](https://docs.github.com/en/actions/deployment/targeting-different-environments/using-environments-for-deployment).

 ```powershell
 #!
 Set this value to match your own repository!